two-horned/ring/README.md

   }

   tempT1 = (tempB - tempT2 * |b|) quot a   // use unused variable for s
-  tempT2 *= signumB                        // use unused variable for t
+  tempT2 *= signum b                      // use unused variable for t

   return (tempT1, tempT2)
 }